Kenny Wallace: 2001–2015

 Despite getting voted into the All-Star Race at Charlotte, Wallace was unable to keep the No. 78 in the top-35 in owner's points, and left the team in August.
 On August 22, 2007, he filled in for Kyle Petty in the No. 45 Wells Fargo Dodge at Bristol.
 Shortly after that drove as a sub for an injured Ricky Rudd in the No. 88 Snickers Ford Fusion until Rudd returned.

 Wallace attempted to qualify for the 2008 Daytona 500 in a second car for Furniture Row Racing—the No. 87 Denver Mattress Chevrolet.
 This car was entered as a safety net for the team's primary driver Joe Nemechek in the 78, should his car not make the race.
 Nemechek locked the 78 in on pole day, giving Wallace the opportunity to race.
 Wallace finished eighth in the first Duel at Daytona, making the 50th Daytona 500.
 Wallace was black flagged in the 500 for failure to maintain the NASCAR-required speed, allowing him to finished dead-last.
 Wallace drove for Armando Fitz early in the 2008 NASCAR Nationwide Series season before switching to the No. 28 for Jay Robinson.
 Between the 2008, 2009, and 2010 seasons, Wallace finished in the top-ten three times.
 He left Jay Robinson and joined RAB Racing, driving without a paycheck in exchange for getting to drive competitive equipment.
-Wallace recorded eleven Top 10 finishes in 2011, with a best finish of 5th at Richmond.
+Wallace recorded eleven top-ten finishes in 2011, with a best finish of fifth at Richmond, he finished seventh in the standings.
 In October, he announced that he would return to the team in 2012.
 However, Wallace only ran the first five races before sponsorship issues forced him to move to a partial schedule.
 In addition to driving both RAB's Nos.
 09 and 99, Wallace also drove at Indianapolis with Benny Gordon's SR^{2} Motorsports team and finished nineteenth.

 In January 2012, RAB Racing announced that Wallace would be attempting to qualify for the 2012 Daytona 500, driving the No. 09 American Ethanol Toyota Camry.
 The team suffered fuel pump issues in the Gatorade Duel and failed to qualify for the race.